oxfordroadmapping/country-profiles-clean-up-zh_hant/central-america-n-caribbean/costa-rica.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 492,000 (2022 est.)
+- `總訂閱數`: 492,000 (2022 est.)
-- `subscriptions per 100 inhabitants`: 9 (2022 est.)
+- `每100名居民訂閱數`: 9 (2022 est.)

 ### 電話—移動電話
-- `total subscriptions`: 7.876 million (2022 est.)
+- `總訂閱數`: 7.876 million (2022 est.)
-- `subscriptions per 100 inhabitants`: 152 (2022 est.)
+- `每100名居民訂閱數`: 152 (2022 est.)

 ### 電信系統
-- `general assessment`: the fixed broadband market is one of the few parts of Costa Rica’s telecom sector to experience solid growth in recent years, both in size and revenue; the country’s fiber network expanded by 56% in 2020, reaching about 176,200km; fixed-line broadband traffic volume also increased by more than 30%, year-on-year;  other areas of the market have proven relatively lack luster, with slow or even negative growth; some of this can be attributed to the economic and social impacts of the pandemic, but the fixed-line and mobile sectors have both been struggling to produce decent results since well before the start of the crisis; the rollout of 5G network infrastructure in Costa Rica is unlikely to occur to any scale before 2023, but this may be one of the few remaining areas of opportunity open to investors outside of fixed-line internet and pay TV services (2021)
+- `總體評估`: the fixed broadband market is one of the few parts of Costa Rica’s telecom sector to experience solid growth in recent years, both in size and revenue; the country’s fiber network expanded by 56% in 2020, reaching about 176,200km; fixed-line broadband traffic volume also increased by more than 30%, year-on-year;  other areas of the market have proven relatively lack luster, with slow or even negative growth; some of this can be attributed to the economic and social impacts of the pandemic, but the fixed-line and mobile sectors have both been struggling to produce decent results since well before the start of the crisis; the rollout of 5G network infrastructure in Costa Rica is unlikely to occur to any scale before 2023, but this may be one of the few remaining areas of opportunity open to investors outside of fixed-line internet and pay TV services (2021)
-- `domestic`: roughly 11 per 100 fixed-line and 152 per 100 mobile-cellular (2021)
+- `國內`: roughly 11 per 100 fixed-line and 152 per 100 mobile-cellular (2021)
-- `international`: country code - 506; landing points for the ARCOS-1, MAYA-1, and the PAC submarine cables that provide links to South and Central America, parts of the Caribbean, and the US; connected to Central American Microwave System; satellite earth stations - 2 Intelsat (Atlantic Ocean) (2019)
+- `國際的`: country code - 506; landing points for the ARCOS-1, MAYA-1, and the PAC submarine cables that provide links to South and Central America, parts of the Caribbean, and the US; connected to Central American Microwave System; satellite earth stations - 2 Intelsat (Atlantic Ocean) (2019)

 ### 廣播媒體
 over two dozen privately owned TV stations and 1 publicly owned TV station nationwide; cable network services are widely available; more than 100 privately owned radio stations and a public radio network (2022)